 This fact is hard to digest, but it is true that relationship changes during pregnancy, whether you want it or not.
 If you feel that pregnancy is killing our relationship, continue reading this article ahead.

-Nothing changes a marriage like the phrase, “Let’s have a baby!”
+Nothing changes a marriage like a phrase, “Let’s have a baby!”
 Maybe you talked about the possibility before getting married, but now that you’ve been together for a while, you feel as if this is the next step.
-But are you really really ready for this?

 Her health and body will change

 Right away, hormones will significantly increase in the woman to prepare her body for the baby, then to help support the baby.
 This can cause her to feel sick—some women get really sick—and her body will change.

 Some changes will be quick, and others will come on more slowly.
 This can cause the woman to feel insecure about herself and her body, and perhaps if she is feeling unwell, she may feel unmotivated to do normal things she did before.

 So, when it comes to pregnancy and relationships, this can cause a bit of a strain.
 So, here comes the role of the husband.
 It is not expected from the husband to be perfect, just a tad more understanding and flexibility is expected.